 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 "Renewable Energy" is any naturally occurring, theoretically inexhaustible source of energy that is not derived from fossil or nuclear fuel.
 These sources include biomass, solar, wind, geothermal, tidal, wave, and hydroelectric power.
 In the past five years, Indiana has made tremendous strides in the use of wind, biofuel, solar, and biomass resources.
 Furthemore, Indiana has used its manufacturing skills to become an integral part of these energy industry supply chains.

 For more information on renewable energy in Indiana, click the corresponding technology link below:

-For a map of potential and existing energy sources in Indiana, click here.
-Various source types can be viewed individually or together.
+For a more detailed map of potential and existing energy sources in Indiana, click here.
+Adjust the settings on the map to view various source types can be viewed individually or together.